Doctor of Philosophy (Educational Studies) Program

 PhD/EDS Program Minors

-- secure permission for the minor and the courses to be applied toward the minor from their Program Director and from the director of the program in which they wish to do a minor.
+- Secure permission for the minor and the courses to be applied toward the minor from their Program Director and from the director of the program in which they wish to do a minor.

 The program of studies for the PhD/EDS is developed in light of the values, conceptual areas, and core competencies articulated above.